AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

  * **Clips**

- * **Tasks** - Use Nova's Clean/Build/Run for AIR desktop project, mobile project (currently, only through Desktop simulator), and Flash web based project (using either SWFObject from the AIR SDK or a basic page using Ruffle).
-Also, limited support for ANEs.
+ * **Tasks** - Use Nova's Clean/Build/Run for AIR desktop project, mobile project (currently, only through Desktop simulator), and Flash web based project (using either SWFObject from the AIR SDK or a very basic page using Ruffle).
+Also, limited support for packaing with ANEs.

  * **Exporting AIR Packages** - AIR, AIRI, Captive bundles, and native installer for Mac should work (have not tested submitting to app store for Mac apps).
 Android and iOS packaging should work (again, I have not tested submitting them to app stores).

 ## Todo

- * Launching on device
+ * Automatically managing libary builds
- * Building AS3 Libs
+ * Launching AIR projects on actual devices (Android and iOS)
  * Workers
- * Modules?
+ * Modules

 ## Notes

-The LSP used is [BowlerHatLLC/vscode-as3mxml](https://github.com/BowlerHatLLC/vscode-as3mxml) V1.21.1 but Cleaning/Building/Running and Export Packaging are done by this extension using `mxmlc` for compiling and packaging, and the running is done with `adt` from an (Harman) Adobe Air or Flex SDK.
+The LSP used is [BowlerHatLLC/vscode-as3mxml](https://github.com/BowlerHatLLC/vscode-as3mxml) V1.21.1 but Cleaning/Building/Running and Export Packaging are done by this extension using `mxmlc` for compiling of Flash and AIR project and packaging, `compc` is used for compiling libraries, and the running is done with `adt` from an (Harman) Adobe Air or Flex SDK.

 For the Issues, language intelligence and completions to work, it requires an `asconfig.json` in the project folder.
 The extension will attempt to auto-generate one.
 If you have used the VSCode extension, you can disable the automatic generation in the configurations (and the propt when first opening the project).